microservices-api/kubernetes-microprofile-lab/README.md

 ## Step 0: Before you begin

-The dev Zone lab machine you're using should have these installed.
-You can verify by running:
+You'll need a few different artifacts to this lab.
+Check if you have these installed by running:

 ```
 git --version
 mvn --version